kabanero-io/events-operator/README.md

 ```

 After split, the variable components contains `[ "a", "b", "c" ]`.
+-->

 ### Event Connections

-Event connections maps the destinations of mediations to real endpoints.
+Event connections map the destinations of mediations to real endpoints.
 Currently only https endpoints are supported.

 Given the mediator with mediation named `webhook` below: